 MFF uses Constant Contact for group email distribution.
 Some organizations automatically block Constant Contact.
 If this is the case for your organization, please contact your MFF Project Manager who will work to resolve the issue.
-If MFF changes email distribution platforms, notification will be sent to all MFF SNAP-Ed CIPs.
+If MFF changes email distribution platforms, notification will be sent to all SNAP-Ed at MFF CIPs.

-MFF SNAP-Ed Tools
+SNAP-Ed at MFF Tools

-While your MFF Project Manager is often your first and best resource for SNAP-Ed program implementation, MFF also has many resources and tools available to Community Impact Projects (CIPs) as a component of technical assistance to support a successful SNAP-Ed program.
-Below is a list of the key tools CIPs will access and use on a regular basis, sometimes independently and sometimes collaboratively with your MFF Project Manager.
-In addition to those listed below, there are other resources and tools available on the SNAP-Ed at MFF website, Partner Portal, and from the MFF SNAP-Ed Team.
+While your MFF Project Manager is your first and best resource for SNAP-Ed program implementation, MFF also has many resources and tools available as a component of technical assistance to support a locally-implemented SNAP-Ed program.
+Below is a list of the key tools you will access and use on a regular basis, sometimes independently and sometimes collaboratively with your MFF Project Manager.
+In addition to those listed below, there are other resources and tools available on the SNAP-Ed at MFF website, Partner Portal, and will be issued from the SNAP-Ed at MFF Team throughout the year.